The world wonders

 "The world wonders" is a phrase which rose to notoriety following (Note: The incident and phrase in question were recounted in the 1960 book The Great Sea War, edited by E. B. Potter and Nimitz.) its use during World War II when it appeared as part of a decoded message sent by Fleet Admiral Chester Nimitz, Commander in Chief, U.S. Pacific Fleet, to Admiral William Halsey Jr. at the height of the Battle of Leyte Gulf on October 25, 1944.
-The words, intended to be without meaning, were added as security padding in an encrypted message to hinder Japanese attempts at cryptanalysis, but were mistakenly included in the decoded text given to Halsey.
-Halsey interpreted the phrase as a harsh and sarcastic rebuke, and as a consequence dropped his futile pursuit of a decoy Japanese carrier task force, and, belatedly, reversed some of his ships in a fruitless effort to aid United States forces in the Battle off Samar.
+The words, intended to be without meaning, were added as security padding in an encrypted message to hinder Japanese attempts at cryptanalysis but were mistakenly included in the decoded text given to Halsey.
+He interpreted the phrase as a harsh and sarcastic rebuke and as a consequence dropped his futile pursuit of a decoy Japanese carrier task force, and, belatedly, reversed some of his ships in a fruitless effort to aid United States forces in the Battle off Samar.

 Encryption strategy

 During World War II, both basic and (for the time) sophisticated encryption ciphers were used.
 Some of these ciphers could be compromised through the recognition of predictable elements in the messages.
-For instance, messages might contain predictable intros or salutations such as "Dear" or "Sincerely".
-Today, this kind of vulnerability is referred to as a known-plaintext attack.
-At Bletchley Park, the Allies' codebreakers referred to these predictable elements as cribs, British schoolboy slang for a hidden cheat-sheet smuggled into a test or exam.
+For instance, messages might contain predictable intros or salutations such as "Dear" or "Sincerely."
+Today, that kind of vulnerability is referred to as a known-plaintext attack.
+At Bletchley Park, the Allies' codebreakers referred to these predictable elements as cribs, British schoolboy slang for a hidden cheat sheet smuggled into a test or exam.
 Cribs, based on educated guesses about parts of the plaintext (German messages, for instance, often ended with the words "Heil Hitler"), were an invaluable part of the Allies' own code-breaking strategies.

 To combat pattern recognition in encrypted messages, methods such as adding unique, non-relevant padding phrases were employed.
 For example, the US Navy during World War II might transform a simple message like "Halsey: Come home. - CINCPAC" into "Road less taken nn Halsey: Come home. - CINCPAC rr bacon and eggs" for encrypted transmission.
 The padding, marked by two-character words, was added before encoding and removed after decoding.

 World War II was a pivotal period in the evolution of modern cryptography.
 While the ciphers of that era were vulnerable to techniques like known-plaintext attacks, the field has since advanced significantly, and modern ciphers are designed to be resistant to such vulnerabilities.